pgku/kugener_portfolio/Assignment34.md

 ##  Intuitiveness - 3

 This graphic has a low intuitiveness score because of the fact that there is a lot of information in it and it is pretty difficult to understand what is being shown.
 I feel like this graph is difficult to understand because of the nature of the data.
 For example, are the percentages just showing the percentage of the amount provided to date that has been used?
 Also, what is the definition of obligated and expended in this context?
-I think the complexity of this graph is supported by the fact that there is a very long notes section underneath with which addresses some of the peculiarities in this graph.
+I think the complexity of this graph is supported by the fact that there is a very long notes section underneath which addresses some of its peculiarities.

 ##  Aesthetics- 3